Updated: Feb 04, 2023

 "We had one roommate handle the communication with the property management company, as well as bills, so he’d let us know when things were due," Burke says.
 He and his other two roommates paid their share through the app and the first roommate used the money to pay the bills.

 Davis says roommates can avoid that kind of situation by creating individual and group budgets for individual and shared expenses.
 He suggests using a budgeting app to keep track of what you're spending and to make building an emergency fund a priority.
-That way, if you can't pay your part of the bills one month (or your roommate can't for some reason), you'll have cash to fall back on for those expenses.
+That way, if you or your roommate can't pay your part of the bills one month, you'll have cash to fall back on for those expenses.

 Last on the list of tips for living with roommates is having an exit strategy.
 You may not want to live with a roommate forever, after all.